Chocolate and Zucchini Muffins

 - To check if the muffins are done, insert a wooden toothpick into the center of one of the middle muffins before taking the pan out of the oven.
 The muffins are ready if the pick comes out clean or with a few moist crumbs.
 Keep in mind that the muffins in the outer cups often bake faster than those in the center.

-Zucchini has a neutral flavor, so it doesn’t really affect the taste of baked goods.
-However, it can add moisture, resulting in a dessert that is tender and moist.
-It is also a great way to add some extra nutrition to sweet treats!
+Zucchini has a neutral flavor, so it doesn’t affect the taste of baked goods.
+However, it can add moisture, resulting in a tender and moist dessert.
+It is also a great way to add extra nutrition to sweet treats!

 My favorite way to squeeze the extra liquid from zucchini is with cheesecloth or flour sack towels.
-The light weight makes it an effective option.
+The light weight of those fabrics makes it an effective option.
 Other options are a kitchen towel, paper towels, pushing it against a fine mesh sieve, or your hands.

 Storage: